Greetings and salutations,

-I am currently an adjunct professor of journalism at Michigan State University, but I once bled blue as a Knight-Wallace Fellow, class of ’13, at the University of Michigan.
+I am currently an editor-in-residence at Michigan State University’s School of Journalism, but I once bled blue as a Knight-Wallace Fellow, class of ’13, at the University of Michigan.
 I am an alum of Crain’s Detroit Business, CNNMoney, Fortune Small Business, Westword and USAA, where I helped military families make smarter choices about their money.
 I also have a background in enterprise and investigative reporting.

 One of my proudest accomplishments?
 Helping start the Jackson Free Press in Mississippi.